MaximeMaxime/data_engineer_exercise/README.md

 Implement an engine that retrieves the same information as in *Exercise 1a* by directly scraping from https://www.cbc.ca/news periodically (ex : every hour, using a scheduling tool)

 # Exercise 1c: Data Ingestion / API
-Implement an engine that retrieves the same information as in *Exercise 1a* using the Twitter API on CBC's Twitter account https://twitter.com/CBC
+Implement an engine that retrieves the same information (exclude *author*) as in *Exercise 1a* using the Twitter API on CBC's Twitter account https://twitter.com/CBC

 # Exercise 2 : Data Engineering & Storing
 As data is received from the services in Exercise 1a 1b and 1c, it should be curated and stored.